+- 16.1.
 A forced marriage is a marriage in which one or both people do not (or in cases of people with learning disabilities cannot) consent to the marriage but are coerced into it.
 Coercion may include physical, psychological, financial, sexual and emotional pressure.
-It may also involve physical or sexual violence and abuse.
+It may also involve physical or sexual violence and abuse. - 16.2.
 Forced marriage is an appalling and indefensible practice and is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
-Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014.
+Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014. - 16.3.

-9 FGM procedural information

 A forced marriage is not the same as an arranged marriage which is common in several cultures.
-The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses.
+The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - 16.4.
 School staff should never attempt to intervene directly as a school or through a third party.
-Contact should be made with MASH
+Contact should be made with the contact centre or the Forced Marriage Unit 200 7008 0151.